Meet the Kentucky Derby horses running in the 2026 race

 Two other colts were given 20-1 odds in the morning line: Danon Bourbon and Incredibolt.

-Albus, Right to Party, Wonder Dean, Pavlovian and Golden Tempo are among the five other colts who got 30-1 morning-line odds.
+Albus, Wonder Dean, Pavlovian and Golden Tempo are among the four other colts who got 30-1 morning-line odds.

-The departures of Fulleffort and Silent Tactic made room for Great White and Ocelli to enter the field.
-They're among the four horses given 50-1 odds in the morning line, including Six Speed and Intrepido.
+The departures of Fulleffort, Right to Party and Silent Tactic made room for Great White, Ocelli and Robusta to enter the field.
+They're among the five horses given 50-1 odds in the morning line, including Six Speed and Intrepido.